The EU’s accounts haven’t been signed off for years.

 If they’re mostly fine, but have some problems, the auditors give a qualified opinion.
 This was the case before 2007.
 If they have extensive problems, they give an adverse opinion on the reliability of the accounts.
 This has never happened.

-The same opinions are delivered on the ‘regularity’ of the accounts—whether they’re free from significant errors.
-The Court of Auditors has always given an adverse opinion on this ever since it started giving opinions in 1995.
+The same opinions are delivered on the ‘regularity’ of the accounts— mainly whether the payments are free from significant errors.
+Until 2016, the Court of Auditors had always given an adverse opinion on this ever since it started giving opinions in 1995.

 So what does all this say about the EU’s accounts?
 The numbers accurately reflect what’s actually happened—it’s just that some of it shouldn’t have happened in the first place.

-But it did find that 3.8% of EU spending was subject to error.
-As long as the estimated error is above a threshold of 2%, it’s considered “material”.
-3.8% is slightly lower than the estimated level of error in previous years.
+But it did find that 3.1% of EU spending was subject to error.
+This is slightly lower than in previous years, but as long as the estimated error is above a threshold of 2%, it’s considered “material”.

 Error is not always the same as fraud or waste